mokhatiri/-RTG-and-SIO-for-Ressources/README.md

 3. **Optimized Accessibility**: Flatness and slope considerations improve extractability
 4. **Balanced Objectives**: Handles trade-offs between multiple optimization criteria
 5. **Convergence**: The swarm converges toward globally good solutions rather than purely random locations

-## Current Implementation Status:

-✓ Particle class with velocity and position tracking
-✓ FitnessFunction interface for modular evaluation
-✓ TerrainFitness for terrain-based scoring
-✓ ResourceFitness for resource-based scoring with 9 resource types
-✓ ResourcePlacementSolution for representing candidate placements
-⏳ Full SwarmOptimizer implementation (in progress)

-The framework is in place for comprehensive swarm-based resource optimization on procedurally generated terrain.